vikingair/spy4js/README.md

 And also sometimes it is necessary to have access to some of the call arguments with which the spy was called.

+  - `getAllCallArguments` (returns all call arguments for all calls in an array containing arrays)
   - `getCallArguments` (returns all call arguments for a specified call in an array)
   - `getCallArgument` (same as getCallArguments, but returns only a single element of the array)
   - `getCallCount` (returns the number of made calls)